ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion

 \subsection{\textbf{\textsc{Planner}}}

-In contrast to navigation tasks, where the optimal next step is well-defined and often used as the oracle answer, determining the best next step in more complex tasks can be challenging.
+In contrast to navigation tasks, where the optimal next step is well-defined and often used as an oracle answer, determining the best next step in more complex tasks can be challenging.
 To address this, we employ sub-goal instructions as potential answers, as they provide information about the possible optimal next step.
 Specifically, we propose a \textsc{Planner} module to generate high-level future sub-goal instructions.
 Sub-goals can be viewed as high-level sub-tasks of a particular task.
-For example, given the task \texttt{``Make a coffee''}, the sequence of sub-goals could be \texttt{``Find the coffee machine''} $\rightarrow$ \texttt{``Find the mug''} $\rightarrow$ \texttt{``Pickup the mug''}, \etc These sub-goals can thus be used as candidate answers for generating answer-aware questions.
+For example, given the task \texttt{``Make coffee''}, the sequence of sub-goals could be \texttt{``Find coffee machine''} $\rightarrow$ \texttt{``Find mug''} $\rightarrow$ \texttt{``Pickup mug''}, \etc These sub-goals can thus be used as candidate answers for generating answer-aware questions.
+At each time step $t$, the \textsc{Planner} $f_p(\cdot)$ takes the concatenation of natural language utterances $x_{1:t-1}$ and all possible actions $\alpha_{1:|\mathcal{A}|} = [\alpha_1, \alpha_2, \cdots, \alpha_{|\mathcal{A}|}]$ as input and generates a future sub-goal sequence